lacanoid/datalink/docs/functions.md

 #### getlength( datalink ) → bigint
 Return file size in bytes.

-#### has_updated( datalink ) -> int
+#### has_updated( datalink ) -> integer
 Returns whether linked file has changed since it was linked.
-This makes sense only for INTEGRITY ALL and WRITE ACCESS FS datalinks.
+This makes sense only for INTEGRITY ALL WRITE ACCESS FS datalinks.

 Compatibility functions
 -----------------------